 - Immune Response.
 Transporting antigen-presenting cells (APCs) to the lymph nodes, where lymphocytes fight and eliminate any harmful substance or microorganism.
 These cells produce antibodies.

-An adult human normally produces between 2 and 3 liters of sap per day.
+An adult human normally produces between 2 and 3 liters of lymph per day.
 Most of it ends up poured into the venous system through the thoracic duct.
 There, in the chest, is one of the main points of the Lymphatic System.
-The circulation of sap or lymphatic fluid occurs thanks to a network of small valves and because the thicker vessels have a muscular layer that, through contractions, propels the sap toward the venous system.
+The circulation of lymph or lymphatic fluid occurs thanks to a network of small valves and because the larger vessels have a muscular layer that, through contractions, propels lymph toward the venous system.
 A biological marvel.
 However, its circulation is very slow because it does not have a pumping system like the heart in the Circulatory System.
-Sap must mainly rely on breathing and muscle action to avoid stagnation and to eliminate any waste or toxin.
+Lymph mainly relies on breathing and muscle action to avoid stagnation and to eliminate any waste or toxin.

-Sap begins its wondrous journey in small lymphatic capillaries.
-They are made up of special cells that allow sap coming from the interstitial tissues to filter through these vessels.
+Lymph begins its remarkable journey in small lymphatic capillaries.
+They are made up of special cells that allow lymph coming from the interstitial tissues to filter through these vessels.
 Have you ever noticed how many structures in Nature resemble our body?
 Like the branches of a tree, these small vessels flow into larger ones.
-Sap finally pours into two main channels: the Right Lymphatic Duct, which drains the upper half of the body, and the Thoracic Duct, responsible for draining the rest.
+Lymph finally drains into two main channels: the Right Lymphatic Duct, which drains the upper half of the body, and the Thoracic Duct, responsible for draining the rest.
 Without going further into physiology, these two ducts connect to the venous system.
-As mentioned earlier, lymph nodes are distributed at various points throughout this network.
+As we mentioned earlier, lymph nodes are distributed at various points throughout this network.

-They are shaped like small kidneys - again, what a curious parallel! - measuring from a few millimeters to a centimeter, and there are no less than between 500 and 1000!
+They are shaped like small kidneys—again, what a curious parallel!—measuring from a few millimeters to about a centimeter, and there are no less than between 500 and 1000!
 They can cluster in small groups, and all are armed with powerful lymphocytes and other cells whose sole function is to capture and eliminate toxins and harmful microorganisms.
 Their position is entirely strategic.
-They are found in greater concentration in the armpits, groin, neck, abdomen, and near the largest blood vessels.
+They are found in higher concentrations in the armpits, groin, neck, abdomen, and near the largest blood vessels.

-As you might already guess, all this is vital for the proper functioning of your Immune System.
-Lymphocytes are so necessary that your body produces about 1,000 million of them daily.
+As you might already guess, all of this is extremely important for the proper functioning of your Immune System.
+Lymphocytes are so necessary that your body produces about 1 billion of them daily.
 These small and brave soldiers are irreplaceable.
 A whole immune army, ready to fight and discard the most feared enemies of your precious body.

-When the lymphatic vessels become blocked, what is known as lymphedema occurs.
+When lymphatic vessels become blocked, what we know as lymphedema occurs.
 In other words, swollen legs, especially in the lower part, causing pain, tightness, and in very severe cases, even difficulty moving.
 And this may be just the tip of the iceberg.
 A deficient Lymphatic System can trigger multiple diseases, some fatal if not treated promptly.
-Sap, besides lipids - mainly lactates - and a minimal amount of proteins, can also transport cancer cells that will cause metastasis, that is, the spread and invasion of these cells in one or several organs, or even throughout an entire system.
+Lymph, in addition to lipids—mainly lactates—and a minimal amount of proteins, can also transport cancer cells that will cause metastasis, that is, the proliferation and invasion of these cells in one or several organs, or even throughout an entire system.

-Now that you better understand what sap is and how it acts in your body, you are surely thinking about how to keep your Lymphatic System in optimal condition.
-Doing our part is essential to help a machine, our body, which although highly evolved, is not free from setbacks.
+Now that you better understand what lymph is and how it acts in your body, you are probably thinking about how to keep your Lymphatic System in optimal condition.
+Doing your part is essential to help a machine—our body—that, although highly evolved, is not free from setbacks.

-A balanced and as natural as possible diet, physical exercise, and of course a proper daily intake of water, are key factors.
-And if what you really want is to boost lymphatic drainage, giving it a little push, presotherapy can be your best ally.
-If you want to delve deeper into the topic, we invite you to read about fluid retention and the effects and benefits of lymphatic drainage.
+A balanced and as natural as possible diet, physical exercise, and of course a proper daily intake of water are key factors.
+And if what you really want is to boost lymphatic drainage, giving it a little push, pressotherapy can be your best ally.
+If you want to dive deeper into the topic, we invite you to read about fluid retention and the effects and benefits of lymphatic drainage.

-Now you can go ahead and use your Sizen 6+ and benefit from presotherapy in every way.
+Now you can go ahead and use your Sizen 6+ and enjoy the benefits of pressotherapy in every way.

 Share: